 When drivers use their card, they will first be asked to enter a PIN or driver ID.
 This 4-6 digit code verifies the driver’s identity and helps to ensure that only your authorized employees use your card.

-While they are mostly similar, there is a critical difference in card setup that distinguishes PINs from driver IDs.
+While they are quite similar, there is a critical difference in card setup that distinguishes PINs from driver IDs.
 PINs are used with driver cards, while driver IDs are used with vehicle cards.
 Driver cards work with one and only one PIN, while vehicle cards draw from a pool of driver IDs.
-By using driver IDs vehicle cards allow you track both the vehicle and driver for every transaction, information that could be critical if fraud occurs.
+By using driver IDs, vehicle cards allow you track both the vehicle and driver for every transaction, information that could be critical if abuse occurs.

 Customize Fuel Card Controls by Driver and/or Vehicle

 Once you understand the restrictions available to you, you can start applying these restrictions to your cards.
-If all your drivers and/or vehicles have similar needs then it is ok to create one fuel card restriction template and use it for all your cards.
+If all your drivers and/or vehicles have similar needs, then it is ok to create one card restriction template and use it for all your cards.

-However, if you have different types of vehicles or if your employees have different fueling needs it is highly recommended that you customize your purchase controls so that they match the individual needs of each driver or vehicle.
-A pickup doesn’t need as much fuel as a box truck, which doesn’t need as much fuel as a semi.
-Card controls are fully customizable so only give drivers as much fuel as they need.
+However, if needs will vary based on your drivers' roles and responsibilities, it is highly recommended that you customize your purchase controls so that they match the individual needs.
+A pickup doesn’t need as much fuel as a box truck, which doesn’t require as much fuel as a semi.
+Card controls are fully customizable, so only give drivers access to as much fuel as their vehicles require.

 Avoid Overly Strict Card Limits

-You might think setting the strictest limits possible would be best for reducing company fuel card abuse and fraud.
-While they might be best for stopping fraud, overly strict limits can also stop your drivers from getting the fuel they need.
+You might think setting the strictest limits possible would be ideal for reducing company fuel card abuse and fraud.
+While they might be best for stopping fraud, overly strict limits can also stop your drivers from quickly refueling when they need to.

-In these cases, an authorized company employee would need to contact your fuel card company and approve changes to limits before any changes can be made.
+In these cases, an authorized company employee would need to contact your vendor and approve changes to limits before any purchases can be made.
 This issue can be mitigated through the effective use of online tools, but, depending on the circumstances, overly strict card restrictions can still delay drivers significantly as they try to contact their managers for approval.

 Drivers that are unable to purchase fuel because of overly strict purchase controls might have to use alternative forms of payment, like cash or a personal credit card, to avoid delays.
-This prevents cards from collecting transaction data, leading to problems with fuel card alerts and reports.
+This prevents your company from collecting transaction data, leading to problems with reports.
 It also exposes the company to risk, as it bypasses your cards’ ability to restrict unauthorized purchases.

 Don’t Set Limits Too High

-With the problems that can arise from overly strict card controls, it might seem better to set card limits far above a driver’s or vehicle’s expected fuel usage to prevent any unnecessary delays.
-However, overly lax restrictions are as bad, if not worse, than overly strict limits.
+With the problems that can arise from overly restrictive controls, it might seem better to set card limits far above a driver’s or vehicle’s expected fuel usage to prevent unnecessary delays.
+However, overly lax restrictions are just as bad (and often worse) than overly strict limits.

 When card controls are set to too high, unauthorized purchases cannot be effectively prevented.
-Furthermore, if fraud occurs, transactions can continue for an extended period, allowing unauthorized purchase totals to add up to large sums before they can be detected and stopped.
+Furthermore, if fraud occurs, these unauthorized transactions can continue unnoticed for an extended period, allowing purchase totals to add up to large sums before they can be stopped.

-How to Set Fuel Card Purchase Controls That Are Right for Your Business
+How to Set Purchase Controls That Are Right for Your Business

-The key to using fuel card controls effectively is setting limits that match your fleet’s needs as closely as possible.
-To do this ask yourself this series of questions so that you can properly frame your cards expected usage around your available controls.
+The key to using controls effectively is setting limits that match your company’s needs as closely as possible.
+To do this ask yourself this series of questions so that you can properly frame the expected usage around your available controls.